 My earliest memory of Cottage Pie was when I attended grade school in New Jersey This was back in the sixties and it was called Shepherd’s Pie, which is the name I knew it by for many years.

-But the truth is Shepherd’s Pie is made with ground lamb, not ground beef.
+But the truth is a Shepherd’s Pie Recipe calls for ground lamb, not ground beef.
 The beef version of this Irish Classic is called Cottage Pie and has been a favorite in our house since our trip to Ireland a few years ago.
 But no matter what you call it’s true comfort food.

 What Ingredients do I need to make Cottage Pie?

 Let’s start by gathering the ingredients we need to make the beef filling of the Cottage Pie.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed the up cooking process, but it also helps ensure you have everything you need to make the dish.

 This recipe contains ground beef, (thawed) frozen peas, Guinness Stout, tomato paste, onions, carrots, olive oil, beef broth, Worcestershire sauce, black pepper, sea salt, chopped garlic, parsley, rosemary, thyme, and all-purpose flour. (you can use gluten-free flour)

 Do I have to use Beef to make Cottage Pie?